 In the unlikely event that we were unable to deliver programmes at our Pentonville Road site, we would endeavour not to close the building while the academic period was underway.
-In the case of an unexpected emergency or force majeure1, we would undertake to inform students as early as possible by providing detailed information about changes occurring to any aspect of their course, including content delivery, assessment and where and how the course will be delivered, if deemed suitable, an alternative location or suitable premises would be provided.
-In certain scenarios, our good relationship with the French Embassy and its network of French Schools and Higher Education
+In the case of an unexpected emergency or force majeure, we would undertake to inform students as early as possible by providing detailed information about changes occurring to any aspect of their course, including content delivery, assessment and where and how the course will be delivered, if deemed suitable, an alternative location or suitable premises would be provided.
+In certain scenarios, our good relationship with the French Embassy and its network of French Schools and Higher Education Institutions based in London would certainly be an asset.
+Where students incur additional costs due to the unexpected relocation, the university would seek to reimburse any reasonable transport costs incurred.

-1 Such events may include but are not limited to strike, war, health related epidemics/or pandemics (i.e., COVID-19), changes to the law, or any actions taken by the government or other public authority that unavoidably impacts our ability to deliver services as usual.
-If an event occurs which is disruptive, but it can be reasonably managed with little or no disruption to services, such an event would not be treated as a force majeure.
+&lt;sup>1 Such events may include but are not limited to strike, war, health related epidemics/or pandemics (i.e., COVID-19), changes to the law, or any actions taken by the government or other public authority that unavoidably impacts our ability to deliver services as usual.
+If an event occurs